mk-fg/fgtk/README.rst

 or testing (e.g. try logins with passwords from file), as it has nothing specific (or even related) to desktops.

-Self-contained python-3 script, using libpam via ctypes.
+Self-contained python script, using libpam via ctypes.

 Warning: this script is no replacement for su/sudo wrt uid/gid-switching, and doesn't implement all the checks and sanitization these tools do, so only intended to be run from static, clean or trusted environment (e.g. started by systemd or manually).

+primes_
+'''''''
-primes
+.. _primes: primes
-''''''

-Python3 script to print prime numbers in specified range.
+Python script to print prime numbers in specified range.

 For small ranges only, as it does brute-force [2, sqrt(n)] division checks, and intended to generate primes for non-overlapping "tick % n" workload spacing, not any kind of crypto operations.

+boot-patcher_
+'''''''''''''
-boot-patcher
+.. _boot-patcher: boot-patcher
-''''''''''''

-Py3 script to run on early boot, checking specific directory for update-files and unpack/run these, recording names to skip applied ones on subsequent boots.
+Py script to run on early boot, checking specific directory for update-files and unpack/run these, recording names to skip applied ones on subsequent boots.

 Idea for it is to be very simple, straightforward, single-file drop-in script to